meerjavali/interview-experience/README.md

 my analysis it was 85% good interview for me.

-later day i got hr sorry mail. i didn't disappoint.
+later day i got hr sorry mail. i didn't disappoint. im not ready for the shift.

 ---------------------------------------------------------------------------------------------------------------------------------------